Field Artillery Training at Northern Strike 20

 |0

-This work, Field Artillery Training at Northern Strike 20 [Image 2 of 2], by MSgt David Kujawa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Field Artillery Training at Northern Strike 20, by MSgt David Kujawa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT